schadokar/go-to-do-app/README.md

 # :memo: Go To Do App

 This is a to-do list application.
+The complete tutorial is published on [my blog](https://schadokar.dev/posts/build-a-todo-app-in-golang-mongodb-and-react/).

 **Server: Golang
 Client: React, semantic-ui-react